-- 1. The Facilities Manager will meet emergency personnel in the main floor lobby and accompany them to the area. - 2.
-The Facilities Manager or security personnel will make a report of the incident and emergency personnel will handle the situation.
+1. The Facilities Manager or security personal will meet emergency personnel at the main entrance and accompany them to the area.

+2. The Facilities Manager or security personnel will make a report of the incident and emergency personnel will handle the situation.